Forests of Uncertaint(r)ees: Using tree-based ensembles to estimate probability distributions of future conflict: Abstract

 \section{Abstract}

 Predictions of fatalities from violent conflict on the PRIO-GRID-month (\emph{pgm}) level are characterized by high levels of uncertainty, limiting their usefulness in practical applications.
-We discuss the two main sources of uncertainty for this prediction task, the nature of violent conflict and data limitations, embedding this in the wider literature on uncertainty quantification in machine learning.
-We develop a strategy to quantify uncertainty in conflict forecasting, shifting from traditional point predictions to full predictive distributions.
-Our approach compares and combines multiple tree-based classifiers and distributional regressors in a custom auto-ML setup, estimating distributions for each \emph{pgm} individually.
-We also test the integration of regional models in spatial ensembles as a potential avenue to reduce uncertainty.
-The models are able to consistently outperform a suite of benchmarks derived from conflict history in predictions up to one year in advance, with performance driven by regions where conflict was observed.
-With our evaluation, we emphasize the need to understand how a metric behaves for a given prediction problem, in our case characterized by extremely high zero-inflatedness.
-While not resulting in better predictions, the integration of smaller models does not decrease performance for this prediction task, opening avenues to integrate data sources with less spatial coverage in the future.
+We discuss the two main sources of uncertainty for this prediction task, the nature of violent conflict and data limitations, embedding conflict prediction in the wider literature on uncertainty quantification in machine learning.
+Based on this, we develop a strategy to quantify uncertainty in conflict forecasting, shifting from traditional point predictions to full predictive distributions.
+Our approach combines multiple tree-based classifiers and distributional regressors in a custom AutoML setup, estimating distributions for each \emph{pgm} individually.
+We also test the integration of regional models in spatial ensembles as a potential avenue to reduce uncertainty by lowering data requirements and accounting for systematic differences between conflict contexts.
+The models are able to consistently outperform a suite of benchmarks derived from conflict history in predictions up to one year in advance.
+Marginal differences in model-wide metrics emphasize the need to understand their behavior for a given prediction problem, in this case characterized by extremely high zero-inflatedness.
+Adressing this, we compliment our evaluation with a simulation experiment, which demonstrates that our models reflect meaningful performance improvements, which can be traced back to conflict-affected regions.
+Lastly, we show that the integration of regional models does not decrease performance, opening avenues to integrate additional data sources in the future.

 \keywords{Conflict forecasting \and Uncertainty quantification \and Machine learning \and Armed conflict}